10 Strategies for Mastering Alcohol Moderation and Feeling Great!

 List 1 - All the future benefits of alcohol moderation

 Many clients discover wonderful benefits of alcohol moderation such as losing weight without effort, clearer skin, greater self- confidence, more success in their careers and deeper more meaningful relationships with others.
 Some people discover that they actually prefer to socialise without alcohol in many social situations.
-Other benefits include the fact that you can still enjoy alcohol without the numerous drawbacks, enjoy improved health and increased ability to eat healthily without alcohol playing havoc with your blood sugar as well as improved sleep.
+Other benefits include the fact that you can still enjoy alcohol without the numerous drawbacks, enjoy improved health, sleep and an increased ability to eat healthily without alcohol playing havoc with your blood sugar.

 List 2 - Ideas of other things you would like to do more of in life